top of page

 gastroenterology and hepatology fellowship which began in 2022 with 4

 fellows who will become faculty as the program grows.
+These first Rwandan-trained Gastroenterologists are due to graduate in the fall of 2024.

 d4385e_f6ad3a6656b24139abec443dc3274ec2~